-Or do you want a large, user-friendly online store like that of Amazon that has different features that you can use to sell to customers across Africa and the globe?
+Or do you want a large user-friendly online store like that of Amazon that has unique features that you can use to sell to customers across the globe?
 The more bells and whistles your e-commerce website requires, the higher the cost implication on web development.

-Remember that as a Nigerian e-commerce business, you will be under a lot of scrutiny by Nigerians both at home and abroad.
-That your brand is a Nigerian e-commerce business does not mean that it has to be mediocre.
+Remember that as an e-commerce business, you will be under a lot of scrutinies by potential customers at home and abroad.
+That your brand is a small e-commerce business does not mean that it has to be mediocre.

-Your customers deserve the very best and Nigerian online stores must be ready to deliver.
+Your customers deserve the very best, and your online store must be ready to deliver.

-If you don’t cut corners and you give your customers the very best Nigerian e-commerce business website, they will patronise you.
+If you don’t cut corners and you give your customers the very best e-commerce business website, they will patronise you.
 You will get a good return on your investment in no time regardless of whether you’re dealing in mobile phones, home appliances, consumer electronics or whatever.

-Sadly, Africa does not have a good reputation in online security, and this is especially so in Nigeria.
-Therefore, if you’re interested in getting an e-commerce website in Nigeria, then security must be your top priorities in your web design and web development.
+Sadly, small businesses do not have an excellent reputation for online security.
+Therefore, if you’re interested in getting an e-commerce website, then security must be your top priorities in your web design and web development.

 Regardless of whether you’re using WooCommerce or any other solution, you still need to ensure that all other details on your e-commerce website are top-notch.

 Your existing and potential customers will share their debit cards and credit cards information via your website.
 So ensure that you have a reliable payment processor and online payment gateway in place.

 Security of your website visitor, your site and your online payment gateway must be thorough.
 Neither you nor your clients would appreciate having their personal information stolen during online shopping.

 Do you intend collecting sensitive information like your customer’s credit card information?
 Then, an SSL certificate is vital regardless of whether your customers are in Lagos, Abuja, the UK or America.